davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data-serialization.md

 Additionally, it is not only your application domain object types you necessarily need to consider.
-If you used third-party libraries in your application domain model, any types referred to by your application domain object types stored in {pivotal-gemfire-name} must also be serializable.
+If you used third-party libraries in your application domain model, any types referred to by your application domain object types stored in VMware GemFire must also be serializable.
 This type explosion may bleed into class types for which you may have no control over.